suggestio/suggestio/doc/tech/cabinet/adv-geo.md

 Tags are much cheaper than publication on main screen and helps system to organize content, and end-users can search for interesting items via text search.
 ![LkAdvGeo geo and node tags advertising demo](../../images/lk-adv-geo-tags-demo.gif)

+Of course, any content can be published in one or more tags and on main screen at once.